 The Interment.net website has a list of 91 burials, but this is far from complete.

 FindaGrave have a list of 2,390 graves so that is worth a look.
 Whether it also includes the Interment website entries I can’t say so I would look at both.

 I do hope it is Heaton, Bolton that is the cemetery you are after as all the records are available on Deceasedonline.com which is great news for you.
 The website tells us that they have 94,557 entries from 1879 to 2012 so an excellent time range.
 There is a charge for access the records, but it is simple to buy a few credits and the cost is quite reasonable as you get a scan of the actual records and there is a plan of the cemetery so you can locate the precise grave if you wish to visit.

 Don’t forget that FindMyPast and the British Newspaper Archives have an ever growing collection of digitised newspapers that are indexed through their contract with The British Library.
 Local newspapers often reported on funerals so it is always worth a search of newspapers.
 Remember to widen your search from the date of death to a week or two after the funeral as there may be death notices, reports of the funeral itself with a list of who attended, who sent apologies for absence and a list of the floral tributes.
 The Victorians in particular loved to read full details of a funeral !
-Also there may be notices of thanks to those who attended or sent flowers.
-From there of course you could then search for any will or probate document.
+Also there may be notices of thanks to those who attended or

 If Pinterest is of interest to you then you can Follow MadAboutGenealogy by CLICKING HERE

 You can now follow MadAboutGenealogy on Google Plus by CLICKING HERE